jake-b/iPod-HiFi-Tweeters/README.md

 	You could, also, for example, use a Raspberry Pi with a transistor or relay, and connect up to the wired audio input, then program the Pi to short the proper pins on the audio-in jack to make it think it has a cable plugged in.... and then un-short it when not in use, leaving the audio jack fully functional when not in use by the internal audio source.

 - Better power solution -  [the Hi-Fi's power supply outputs 17v for the amplifier, 6v and 3.3v for other circuity](http://www.whatsinside.info/apple-ipod-hi-fi-dock/apple-ipod-hifi-dock-power-supply-label-detail/).
 (Not sure what it uses the 6v for).
 I could imagine putting some sort of LiPo pack in the battery comparment and removing the the power supply board completely-- replacing it with a LiPo BMS and various buck/boost regulators to provide these needed voltage rails.
 The AC connector is held in with screws, so a USB-C connector could be fashioned to screw into the same place.
 Ideally this theoretical BMS would accept the various voltage ranges provided by USB-C PD, and charge the batteries, and also provide pass-through power.
 One note, the iPod Hi-Fi's normal power supply provides LESS power when running on batteries, so a solution like this could let the Hi-Fi run on full power even on batteries.
 [The supply puts out other signals too](https://github.com/newtonresearch/ipod-hifi-smps/blob/master/PA-3150%20PCB.pdf), such as SLEEP EN, Battery Good, Battery Low, etc that would have to be reverse engineered a bit.
 I did a little searching, but couldn't find anything that immediately ticked all the boxes for this solution.

+# Updates

+- Added "A Few Requests..." section.
+- Added info on the connectors used.